Reyes’ 451-foot homer leads Indians past Rangers 7-2

 Andy Ibañez drew a one-out walk in the sixth and Martin followed with his homer to right on an 0-2 pitch.
 Plesac was pulled after Jose Trevino’s two-out double, but James Karinchak struck out Yonny Hernández.

 Plesac allowed two runs and scattered eight hits in 5 2/3 innings.
-The right-hander struck out DJ Peters to end the third and Texas stranded eight runners in the first six innings.
+The right-hander struck out DJ Peters with the bases loaded to end the third and Texas stranded eight runners in the first six innings.

+“Those are the games when you don’t have your best stuff, you still can go give yourself a chance and your team a chance to win,” Hale said.
+“That says something about him.”

 The Rangers have been forced to make a flurry of roster moves over the past several days.
 Catcher Jonah Heim, infielders Charlie Culberson and Brock Holt, and right-handers Drew Anderson and Mike Foltynewicz were previously placed on the COVID-19 list.
 Right-hander Spencer Howard is not with the team because of health and safety protocols.